 Who am I?

-I am a psychoanalytical psychotherapist and member of the UK Council for Psychotherapy (Psychoanalysis and Jungian Analysis College).
+I am a psychoanalytic psychotherapist and member of the UK Council for Psychotherapy (Psychoanalysis and Jungian Analysis College).
 I am qualified supervisor and member of the British Association of Psychoanalytic and Psychodynamic Supervision.
-I am also a member of the Association of Independent Psychotherapists.
+I am also a member of the Association of Group and Individual Psychotherapy.
 I work in accordance with the UKCP ethical framework.

 I am also a qualified counsellor (WPF Diploma in Psychodynamic Counselling) and work with adults.